Modelling the Sgr A* Black Hole Immersed in a Dark Matter Spike: Constraints on parameters from the star S2 orbit about the Sgr A BH

-To obtain the S2 orbit, we solve the equations of motion numerically using the metric coefficients from Eqs.~(\ref{eq:gfunc}) and (\ref{frsim}).
-Fitting the model with observational data, we fixed the orbit parameters such as inclination angle ($i$), argument of periapsis ($\omega$), angle to the ascending node ($\Omega$) using the values in \cite{Do:2019}, then varied the semi-major axis ($a$) and eccentricity ($e$) of the orbit and two free model parameters $r_\text{b}$ and $\rho_\text{b}$.
-The best-fitting values and confidence level are derived from the Monte-Carlo-Markov Chains analysis using the open-source python package \textit{emcee} \cite{emcee}.
+To obtain the S2 orbit, we solve the equations of motion Eq.(C.1) in \citep{rueda} numerically with the metric coefficients from Eqs.~(\ref{eq:gfunc}) and (\ref{frsim}) by using the python integrator LSODA \citep{lsoda} which apply the Adams/BDF method with automatic stiffness detection and switching.
+The orbit is projected to sky plane using the transformation Eq.(C.9) in \citep{rueda}.
+Fitting the model with observational data, we fixed the orbit parameters such as inclination angle ($i$), argument of periapsis ($\omega'$), angle to the ascending node ($\Omega$) using the values in \citep{Do:2019}, then varied the semi-major axis ($a$) and eccentricity ($e$) of the orbit and two free model parameters $r_\text{b}$ and $\rho_\text{b}$.
+The best-fitting values and confidence level are derived from the Monte-Carlo-Markov Chains analysis using the open-source python package \textit{emcee} \citep{emcee} which apply the affine invariant ensemble methods to speed up the sampling.